AvnetDev/test-doc/docs/source/example_start_page.rst

 Hyperlink to external page example: `Click me <https://www.avnet.com>`_

-Reference to section in same document: :ref:`section-1`
+Reference to section in same document: :ref:`reference_label-section-1`

 Reference to section in same document: :ref:`section-1.1`

+Reference to a different .rst file: :doc:`./matt_page`

+Reference to a different .rst with text: :doc:`Matt's page <./matt_page>`

 **Bold**